 Where to next?

-If you already have O365 setup within in your business, you can get your superusers to start playing around with setting up a SharePoint portal.
+If you already have Microsoft 365 setup within your business, you can get your superusers to start playing around with setting up a SharePoint portal.
 You can start exploring SharePoint for as little as $5/user/month – it’s not expensive to get started.

 If you don’t have people on your team with the skills to do this effectively, or even if they simply don’t have the time due to other project time restraints, that’s where we can come in to help out.

 A1 Technologies can help design and build your ideal SharePoint company portal, ensuring high usability and intuitive setup.
-By involving your team along the way, it gives you insight in how to continue making changes to it yourself in the future should you wish – or we can continue along as your technology partner and change things up as your requirements change, infrastructure or team grows.
+Involving your team along the way gives you insight into how to continue making changes to it yourself in the future should you wish – or we can continue along as your technology partner and change things up as your requirements change, infrastructure or team grows.

 If you’d like to learn more about how we can get involved in helping create your company portal with SharePoint, make sure to get in touch.

 Subscribe to our newsletter